Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated

 Fig.~\ref{fig:plot} plots Eqs.~\eqref{eq:total-resources-toymodel} and \eqref{eq:R-toymodel} for various $K$ values, as $\delta$ varies between 0 and 1, thereby varying the size of the EC gadget.

-When analysing Fig.~\ref{fig:plot}, we assume that the EC gadget's capacity to correct errors is independent of $\delta$.
+When analyzing Fig.~\ref{fig:plot}, we assume that the EC gadget's capacity to correct errors is independent of $\delta$.
 In other words, we assume that while the ``cost'' varies with $\delta$ in the manner shown in Fig.~\ref{fig:plot}, the ``benefit'' (the amount of error correction) does not vary with $\delta$.
 If both cost and benefit varied with $\delta$, then Fig.~\ref{fig:plot} would not be a fair comparison of different $\delta$s.
-However, we observe that the benefits (capacity to correct errors) do not vary with $\delta$ in our earlier examples of the Steane EC gadget versus the flag-qubit EC gadget; their capacity to correct errors is quantified by the fault-tolerance threshold, $p_{\text{thres}}$, and this is similar for both schemes (see appendix~\ref{supp:sec:toy_model}).
-In short, the reason is that a flag-qubit EC gadget contains fewer ancillary qubits, but takes more time-steps, so its number of fault locations in the largest exRec --- which determine $p_{\text{thres}}$ in the manner mentioned below Eq.~(\ref{eq:textbook-scaling_k-basics}) --- is not so different from that for a Steane-EC gadget.
+However, we observe that the benefits (capacity to correct errors) do not vary with $\delta$ in our earlier examples of the Steane EC gadget versus the flag-qubit EC gadget; their capacity to correct errors is quantified by the fault-tolerance threshold, $p_{\text{thres}}$, and this is similar for both schemes (see Appendix~\ref{supp:sec:toy_model}).
+In short, the reason is that a flag-qubit EC gadget contains fewer ancillary qubits, but takes more timesteps, so its number of fault locations in the largest exRec --- which determine $p_{\text{thres}}$ in the manner mentioned below Eq.~(\ref{eq:textbook-scaling_k-basics}) --- is not so different from that for a Steane-EC gadget.
 Thus, it seems natural to reflect this in our toy-model by assuming the capacity for error-correction to be $\delta$-independent.

-With this in mind, we conclude from the plots in Fig.~(\ref{fig:plot})(a) that reducing $\delta$ (reducing the number of ancillary qubits required by each EC gadget), increases the relative cost of {\magic} gates to {\normal} gates (as quantified by $R(K)$).
-Nonetheless, we see from Fig.~(\ref{fig:plot})(b) that reducing $\delta$ can cause the total physical qubit costs to be reduced by multiple orders of magnitude.
-Minimizing the EC gadget size is thus an excellent way to reduce the physical qubit costs.
+With this in mind, we conclude from the plots in Fig.~\ref{fig:plot}(a) that reducing $\delta$ (reducing the number of ancillary qubits required by each EC gadget) increases the relative cost of magic gates to normal gates (as quantified by $R(K)$).
+Nonetheless, we see from Fig.~\ref{fig:plot}(b) that reducing $\delta$ can cause the total physical qubit cost to be reduced by multiple orders of magnitude.
+Minimizing the EC gadget size is thus an excellent way to reduce the physical qubit cost.